Skip to main content

 Emotional support Strong Limited (improving with AI)

-The pattern is clear.
+The pattern is consistent.
 Partners win on emotional depth.
 Apps win on consistency and consequences.

-The question isn't really which is better.
-It's which failure mode you can tolerate.
-A partner who quits on you?
-Or an app that can't read the room?
+The real question is not which is better.
+It is which failure mode you can live with.
+A partner who quits on you, or an app that cannot read the room?

 The Best Approach: Combine Both